MartinDM/Javascript-basket/readme.md

 # JavaScript Shopping Basket project

-Built using a module pattern.
-This enables us to organise the code, encapsulate methods, provide an API, and keep variables out of global scope.
+A just-for-fun learning app - Built using a module JS pattern.
+Encapsulates basket methods, provides an API.

 ## Running the app